-One of the great things about living in Singapore is the opportunity to experience so many different religious and cultural festivals – Hari Raya Haji is just one of them.
-Besides enjoying the public holiday on the 31st July, why not brush up on your knowledge of the festival with these 6 key points.
+One of the great things about living in Singapore is the opportunity to experience so many different religious and cultural festivals.
+Hari Raya Haji is just one of them.
+Besides enjoying the public holiday on 20 July, why not brush up on your knowledge of the festival with these six key points?

 #1 Hari Raya Haji marks the end of the Hajj, the annual Muslim pilgrimage to the holy city of Mecca.